nycmeshnet/docs/content/installs/cpe2/index.md

   * A little light should come on to show the CPE is powered

-1. Connect the ETH port on the POE adapter to your laptop via ethernet cable
+1. Connect the ETH port on the POE adapter to your laptop via ethernet cable,
+  * **OR** Connect using the management wifi, go to http://192.168.1.20 and skip next few steps (much easier).

 1. Right click the wi-fi icon on your laptop and click Open Network Preferences (or go to System Preferences > Network )